DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 Note to self - what are the performance impacts of this?
 Add a line to the performance tests to just run again in other error mode

 **Time Zone Behaviour**
 - Stamping, rolling and offsets.
--

 One of the most important jobs of a tickerplant is to add the time value to the data it recieves before it's sent to any subscribers.
 This is a very important job to maintain data quality in your system so that users can trust it.
 A difference of time zones for processes may cause issues for eod processes.
+Different processes can have different time zone settings to time stamp for different data from different markets and to roll over correctly at the end of day.
+One system could have different processes handling US or EU data.

 **Chained STP**
 - Changes to regular TP.